 In 1989, Joel Kuperberg began preliminary work towards creating a cooperative acquisition group.
 A formal project proposal for Corkscrew Regional Ecosystem Watershed Trust, Inc. was formed including project boundaries.
 It was designated as a public/private partnership trust made up of adjoining landowners, business people, governmental agencies, and conservation interests to coordinate the land acquisition and land management for this 60,000-acre watershed project.

 Twenty years later, the work is still not done.
-Of the 60,000 acres within the boundaries of the CREW project, just under 50,000 are in preservation.
-Population growth in southwest Florida has created greater demands on natural resources, especially water.
+Of the 60,000 acres within the boundaries of the CREW project, close to 54,000 are in preservation.
+Population growth in Southwest Florida has created greater demands on natural resources, especially water.
 And the protection of green spaces for wildlife habitat and human recreation is more important than ever.